Miserlou/Zappa/README.md

         "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route
         "keep_warm": true, // Create CloudWatch events to keep the server warm.
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "log_level": "DEBUG", // Set the Zappa log level.
-Default DEBUG, can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
+Default INFO, can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
         "memory_size": 512, // Lambda function memory in MB
         "method_response_codes": [200, 301, 404, 500], // Method response status codes to route
         "parameter_depth": 10, // Size of URL depth to route.
 Defaults to 8.